IsakTL/employee-tracker/README.md

 This is a challenge assignment for a bootcamp, designed as an exercise in using PostgreSQL.
 It uses the inquirer package and node to allow a user to interact with a database of employees in various ways.

 ## Instructions
-Download the repo, npm i to install, then node index.js to run the program.
-Presumably, anyway.
-As of writing this documentation, I have not built out the program.
+Download the repo, npm i to install, then npm start to run the program.

 ## Usage
 Follow the prompts in the terminal to manipulate and view the worker database.